-Problem Statement 3: Increase in teacher and student absenteeism.
-Root Cause: Students and teachers were exposed to Covid 19 and were required to be out until they were cleared to come back.
+Problem Statement 3: Increase in teacher and student absenteeism. to come back.
+Root Cause: Students and teacher rs were exposed to Covid 19 and were required to be out until they were cleared M. Rivas Elementary Campus #111

 Perceptions

 Perceptions Summary